 It is important to note that changing this value will break the original signature of the IPA file so you need to re-sign the IPA, after the update, in order to install it on a device on which the signature validation has not been disabled.

-This bypass might not work if the application requires capabilities that are specific to modern iPads while your iphone or iPod is a bit older.
+This bypass might not work if the application requires capabilities that are specific to modern iPads while your iPhone or iPod is a bit older.

-Possible values for the property UIDeviceFamily.
+Possible values for the property UIDeviceFamily can be found in the Apple Developer documentation.